Dafna Maimon und Ethan Hayes-Chute

 John Luke Roberts, performing at AFASIOTOPIA, 2020, (image: Christopher Paksi)

-Kasia Fudakowski performing at AFASIATOPIA, 2020 (image: Simon Blanck)
+Kasia Fudakowski performing at AFASIOTOPIA, 2020 (image: Simon Blanck)

 Palliative Care Expert Lydia Roeder, accompanying John Luke Roberts at AFASIOTOPIA, 2020 (image: Simon Blanck)